hashicorp/vault/website/source/docs/secrets/mssql/index.html.md

 In this case, we've configured Vault with the user "sa" and password "Password!", connecting to an instance at "localhost" on port 1433.
-It is not necessary that Vault has the sa login, but the user must have privileges to create logins, create users on the database, and manage processes.
-The server roles `securityadmin` and `processadmin` are examples of built-in roles that grant these permissions.
+It is not necessary that Vault has the sa login, but the user must have privileges to create logins and manage processes.
+The fixed server roles `securityadmin` and `processadmin` are examples of built-in roles that grant these permissions.
+The user also must have privileges to create database users and grant permissions in the databases that Vault manages.
+The fixed database roles `db_accessadmin` and `db_securityadmin` are examples or built-in roles that grant these permissions.

 Optionally, we can configure the lease settings for credentials generated by Vault.
 This is done by writing to the `config/lease` key:

 ```
 $ vault write mssql/config/lease \
-    lease=1h \
+    ttl=1h \
-    lease_max=24h
+    ttl_max=24h
 Success!
 Data written to: mssql/config/lease
 ```